 For starters, swing trading is a methodology that seeks to capture “one move” (otherwise known as a swing) in the markets.
 And to achieve this, you’ll sell into a rally as the price moves higher.

-So now the question is…
+So now the main question for the RSI strategy is…

 How do you know when to sell before the momentum fizzles out—and reverses against you?

 That’s where the RSI indicator comes into play, again (duh since this is an article on RSI indicator).

 So, what you can do is to sell your position when the RSI crosses above 60.

 This means there’s buying pressure pushing the price higher and it’s an opportunity for you to sell into the rally.

 “Why do you look for the RSI indicator to cross above 60?”

 Well, there’s nothing “magical” to it because the concept is what matters.

 I’d say anywhere between 50 to 60 would give you a decent chance to capture a swing.

 Anything higher, then you’ll have to endure the retracement and pullbacks along the way.